Nexdata-AI/68405_Videos-57_Types_of_Micro-expression_Data/README.md

-# 68405_Videos-57_Types_of_Micro-expression_Data
+# 54415_Videos-57_Types_of_Micro-expression_Data

 # Description
-Micro-expression video data of more than 2,000 people, including Asian, Black, Caucasian and Brown; age includes under 18, 18-45, 46-60, and over 60; collection environment includes indoor scenes and outdoor scenes; it can be used in various scenes such as face recognition and expression recognition.
+The 54,415 Videos – Micro-Expression Dataset provides 57 types of subtle facial expressions across diverse populations and environments.
+Including Asian, Black, Caucasian and Brown individuals; age includes under 18, 18-45, 46-60, and over 60; collection environment includes indoor scenes and outdoor scenes; it can be used in various scenes such as facial recognition, emotion recognition and nonverbal behavior analysis.

-For more details, please visit:https://www.nexdata.ai/datasets/computervision/1275?source=Github
+For more details, please visit: https://www.nexdata.ai/datasets/computervision/1275?source=Github

 # Specifications
 ## Data size
-57 types, 68,405 videos
+57 types, 54,415 videos
 ## Race distribution
 Asian, Black, Caucasian, Brown
 ## Gender distribution